Nothing Found

 For immediate help 24/7, call our Intake Coordinator, Symone Fears at (404) 284-4658 ext 3.
 Remember that you’re not alone, and your life matters.
 Don’t delay – compassionate, life-changing help is always available.

 Sandy Jap is the Sarah Beth Brown Professor of Marketing at Emory University.
 She has also served as a faculty member at the Sloan School of Management at MIT and at the University of Pennsylvania’s Wharton School.
 She has published widely on the development of organizational relationships, go-to-market strategies, and e-procurement.
 She is the author of Partnering with the Frenemy, a book on the dark side of business relationships and A Field Guide to Channel Strategy, a how-to book on going to market strategy.
-She is an international speaker, expert witness, and consultant to a wide range of industries and firms.
+Sandy is an international speaker, expert witness, and consultant to a wide range of industries and firms.

-Following a 20-year career in the real estate legal field, with a real estate law firm in Atlanta, Sylvia served as real estate coordinator for Racetrac Petroleum, owned a mortgage brokerage, and has been a realtor for 35 years.
+Following a 20-year career in the real estate legal field, with a real estate law firm in Atlanta, Sylvia Bates served as real estate coordinator for Racetrac Petroleum, owned a mortgage brokerage, and has been a realtor for 35 years.

 T. Gordon Barber is a retired ATT Executive with 41 years of experience in Network Operations.
 He is owner and manager of Barber Properties.
 He grew up in Hendersonville, NC, graduated from The Citadel and earned a Master’s Degree from the University of Maryland.
 He was an Army officer and served in Okinawa.
 Currently he volunteers at North Fulton Community Charity, Habitat for Humanity, and is a member of the Disaster Recovery Team at Alpharetta Methodist Church.
 He and his wife, Karen, live in Milton and have 3 grown sons and 2 grandchildren.

+Nancy Young retired from serving as Vice President of Development for the Georgia United Methodist Foundation (GUMF) in 2022.
+She brings over 40 years of nonprofit experience in the areas of fundraising, major donor development, training, special events, planned giving, and facilities management.
+Prior to joining GUMF, Nancy served as Vice President of Development for Action Ministries.
+She began her career in development while serving as the Executive Director of the YWCA of New Britain, Connecticut.
 Currently, she is a member of the Church Council, Finance Committee, and chair of the Endowment Team at Midway UMC.
 Nancy is also a consultant to the Endowment Campaign at Dunwoody UMC.
 Most recently, Nancy joined the Board of Directors for the United Methodist Higher Education Foundation in Nashville, TN.